Marwyn has established acquisition vehicles with industry-leading managers in a diverse range of sectors

 BCA Marketplace PLC, an acquisition vehicle led by Avril Palmer Baunack, was launched in 2014 focused on the European automotive services sector.
 BCA Marketplace acquired its platform asset, British Car Auctions Limited for £1.2 billion in 2015 from Clayton, Dubilier & Rice.
 Alongside, significant operational improvements, the company also broadened its business proposition through five bolt-on acquisitions and significant investment in its digital assets including WeBuyAnyCar.com to expand from its traditional auction business to deliver a broad range of services to the UK and European automotive industry, growing EBITDA from £82 million at acquisition to £172 million in 2019.
 BCA Marketplace was acquired by TDR Capital in 2019 for £2.1 billion.

 Breedon Aggregates Limited (“Breedon Aggregates”), an acquisition vehicle led by Peter Tom and Simon Vivian, was initially launched in 2008 to consolidate businesses in the UK building materials and aggregates sector.
 Breedon Aggregates acquired its platform asset, the former UK assets of Ennstone plc, for £160 million in 2010 from a consortium of UK & Irish banks, including Barclays PLC, before making a further 12 acquisitions throughout the UK and Ireland, consolidating the smaller end of the heavy aggregates market, expanding its network of quarries, asphalt and concrete plants and securing over 900m tonnes of mineral reserves.
-Breedon Aggregates continues to go from strength to strength with a market capitalisation of £1.6 billion and having delivered equity profits of almost £900 million as at 28 February 2021.
+Breedon Aggregates continues to go from strength to strength and remains listed on the London Stock Exchange.

 Testing & Inspection